nuts-foundation/irma-web-frontend/README.md

 ## Embedding in your application

+This project currently only contains CSS.
+So basically you just include the CSS file(s) and find the right HTML snippets [in the styleguide](https://nuts-foundation.github.io/irma-web-frontend/section-examples.html).

 ### The old fashioned way

 The easy way to use these styles in your project is to link them like so: